-6 Yrs and 160K miles w/ Bohn Adventure Pants
+6 Yrs and 160K miles w/ Bohn Armored Pants

 I bought the Bohn Armor Pants at the BMW shop in Los Angeles while I was working a project near there.
 They saw their first use in local tours along the Angeles Crest and the wonderfully twisted highways over the California coastal ranges.
 But it was after the project was completed and I was on my way home that I wore them through Death Valley at 115 degrees (F) one afternoon, then up over the pass to Yosemite in the icy early morning of the following day.
 That’s when Bohn “Under” Armor pants were permanently integrated into my touring outfit.
 They just plain worked.